How to Maximize Email Marketing Potential with Marketing CRM

 Never ignore the reports and analytics

 CRM and marketing automation software come with built-in email marketing campaign reports and analytics.
 These analytics aren’t there for no reason.

-The reports and analytics let you track whether your emails and links are being opened or getting clicked.
+The reports and analytics let you track your campaign’s click rate and click-through rate.
 With such data shown in numbers and graphs, you can take email personalization one step further by hyper-segmenting your audience according to their interests.
 Or more, you can immediately send a follow-up email based on their interests.